jhorzek/lessSEM/cran-comments.md

 Package in Depends/Imports which should probably only be in LinkingTo: 'RcppArmadillo'
 ```

-The package allows users to define custom C++ functions which are compiled
+Comment: The package allows users to define custom C++ functions which are compiled
 using Rcpp with `#include <RcppArmadillo.h>`.
 Without adding RcppArmadillo to
 Imports, compiling these functions seems to not work.